 Artistic Director, Romeo and Juliet Director.
 Brian is an actor, director, teacher, and acting coach based in New York City.
-He directs at the Juilliard School and serves on the acting faculties of the National Theater Institute (NTI) at the Eugene O’Neill Theater Center and Playwrights Horizon’s Theater School at NYU/Tisch School of the Arts.
-He has also taught and/or directed at the NYSF/Public Theater, Vassar College’s Powerhouse Apprentice Training Program, Manhattanville College, New York Conservatory for Dramatic Arts, Hudson Valley Shakespeare Festival, and Yale University’s Dwight-Edgewood Project.
-Brian has a BFA from Boston University, an MFA from the Yale School of Drama, and training from the British American Drama Academy (B.A.D.A.) at Oxford University.
+He is a guest director of rehearsal and performance projects at the Juilliard School and currently serves on the acting faculties of the National Theater Institute (NTI) at the Eugene O’Neill Theater Center, Playwrights Horizon’s Theater School at New York University/Tisch School of the Arts and the Syracuse University Tepper Semester in New York City.
+He has also taught at the NYSF/Public Theater, Manhattanville College, New York Conservatory for Dramatic Arts, Hudson Valley Shakespeare Festival, Vassar College’s Powerhouse Apprentice Training Program, CAP21 and Yale University’s Dwight-Edgewood Project.
+Brian has a BFA from Boston University, a MFA from the Yale School of Drama, and training from the British American Drama Academy (B.A.D.A.) at Oxford University.
 He is a proud member of the Actors Center and the National Alliance of Acting Teachers.

 Visiting Director, Pericles.
 Emily Mendelsohn is a Brooklyn-based theater director.
 Recent collaborators include Virginia Grise, PearlDamour, Kristina Wong, Caridad Svich, and Rachel Jendrzejewski.
 With artists from East Africa and the U.S., she staged Deborah Asiimwe's Cooking Oil, Erik Ehn's Maria Kizito, and is currently collaborating with Doreen Baingana on Salt, Sugar.
 She has directed at educational programs around the country including Fordham, Lewis and Clark, Pace, University of New Orleans, NYTW's Dartmouth Residency, and Vassar's Powerhouse Program where she also taught directing.
 Emily is a recipient of TCG's Global Connection In the Lab program and a Fulbright Fellowship to Uganda.
 MFA CalArts.